-Beet dye works well for Valentine's Day foods and crafts, colored Easter eggs, bridal and baby shower decorations and foods, fabric projects, and D-I-Y natural makeup, like beet lip gloss and rouge.
+Beet dye works well for Valentine's Day foods and crafts, naturally coloring Easter eggs, bridal and baby shower decorations and foods, fabric projects, and D-I-Y natural makeup, like beet lip gloss and rouge.
 Embrace the beetroot's extraordinary color and have fun with Mother Nature's beautiful vibrant gift.
 Because the process may seem time consuming when creating beet dye, freeze remaining beet dye in covered ice trays for future projects.
 Enjoy!

 Want to make some cupcakes using beet-dyed frosting?
 Check out Vegan Vanilla Cupcakes with Natural Pink Beet-Dyed Coconut Cream Frosting (Gluten-Free and Paleo-Friendly).

 How to make Natural Red Beet food coloring